-Use the FSO module according to the instructions given in the user's manual.
-ABB is not responsible for any damage caused by the misuse of the module.
+Use the FSO and FSE modules according to the instructions given in the user's manuals.
+ABB is not responsible for any damage caused by the misuse of the modules.

-The FSO module is not designed to protect a machine against intentional misuse or sabotage.
+The FSO and FSE modules are not designed to protect a machine against intentional misuse or sabotage.